Every Pre-Med Should Understand the Medical Hierarchy of Hospitals

 Once a student has graduated from medical school and started a residency, this doctor is called an intern.
 At some hospitals, they are referred to as first-year residents.

 Although interns do have medical degrees and are referred to as doctors, they’re not licensed to practice medicine without supervision.
 They must be supervised by senior residents or senior MDs when working with patients.

 When a person is in medical school studying to become a doctor, that person is called a medical student.
 This person hasn’t graduated and doesn’t have a medical degree yet.

 During training, medical students follow cases of various hospitalized patients.
 They also perform hospital rotations and have some form of authority (although very little).

-In some hospitals, these aspiring physicians take medical history from patients, review them and write various orders in patients’ charts.
+In some hospitals, these aspiring physicians take a medical history from patients, review them and write various orders in patients’ charts.
 However, all of this must be reviewed and okayed with a licensed doctor’s signature.

 10. Pre-Med Student

 Every pre-med should understand there is no actual college major with this title.
 Pre-med is simply a term that describes a person taking strides to get into medical school.